imnwngr/gomoku-neutral-assistant/README.md

-# Neutral Lab — Gomoku Neutral Assistant
+# Neutral Nexus â€” Gomoku Neutral Assistant

-Read-only, locally computed Rapfi analysis for VNCaro 19×19 boards with three permanent Neutral cells.
-Version 0.2.0 fixes position serialization and introduces persistent analysis sessions with a live Analyze / Settings interface.
-It never clicks, submits a move, or opens a game-server socket.
+Read-only, locally computed Rapfi analysis for supported 19Ã—19 Gomoku boards with three permanent Neutral cells.
+Version 0.2.0 fixes position serialization, introduces persistent analysis sessions and adds a modern bilingual Analyze / Settings interface.
+It never clicks, submits a move or opens a game-server socket.

+## Website compatibility

+The analysis engine and UI are website-independent.
+Board recognition is provided by site adapters, because every Gomoku website uses different HTML, board coordinates and update events.

+The packaged extension works only on hosts and adapters declared in `manifest.json`.
+Supporting another website requires a dedicated adapter, its host permission and regression tests.
+This project does not claim automatic compatibility with every Gomoku website.

 ## Install / upgrade

 1. Back up your current checkout or create a branch (`git switch -c feature/analysis-v020`).
 2. Extract the **source** ZIP into the repository folder (the one containing `manifest.json`).
 Do not replace or delete your existing `.git` directory.
 The **runtime** ZIP is for installation only.
 3. Open `chrome://extensions`, enable Developer mode and load this directory, or click Reload on the existing unpacked extension.
 If the old extension was loaded from `dist`, load the updated root instead; old `dist` is not updated automatically.
-4. Reload the VNCaro page.
+4. Reload the supported Gomoku match page.
 Extension reloads do not replace content scripts already injected into open tabs.
 5. Click the extension icon.
 Use the upper-right arrow to open a persistent analysis window that stays visible beside the board.

 Node.js is only needed for development tests / packaging, not to run the extension.